jspaaks/sedgewick/README.dev.md

 ## Directory names

-Format for the directory name is `"%01d%03d%02d%03d"`, with the `d`s represent the volume number, the page number, chapter number, and the exercise number, respectively.
+Format for the directory name is `"%01d%03d%02d%03d"`, where `d` represents the volume number, the page number, chapter number, and the exercise number, respectively.